 Shipping rates & delivery estimates

 The cost is 3.99 for Standards orders in UK are processed within 3-5 business days.
 Please keep in mind that the orders are not shipped or delivered on weekends or holidays.
+Due the covid-19 situation might be some delays.

 Right now International Shipping it is not available.
 We are working to find the best deals to offer a good rate.
 But please feel free to write to us and we can check any query for you.